TIBTHINK/reliqua2.0/README.md

 if any errors occure please make a issue ticket and i will \
 respond to it as soon as i am able too

-## Known bugs

-* Sometimes the encoding and decoding dont work, if this happens \
-just rerun the script and it should work it self out. \
-if possible please upload the error message to the issues panel \
-and give as much detail you can give.